ietf-wg-avtcore/draft-ietf-avtcore-rtp-v3c/draft/draft-ietf-avtcore-rtp-v3c.md

 ### Atlas NAL units {#Atlas-NAL-units}

 Atlas NAL unit (nal_unit(NumBytesInNalUnit)) is a byte-aligned syntax structure defined by {{ISO.IEC.23090-5}} to carry atlas data.
 Atlas NAL unit always contains a 16-bit NAL unit header (nal_unit_header()), which indicates among other things the type of the NAL unit (nal_unit_type).
-The sample code below describes the NAL unit syntax, including the NAL unit header.
+The payload of a NAL unit refers to the NAL unit excluding the NAL unit header.
+The Atlas NAL unit syntax and semantics are copied here as defined in {{ISO.IEC.23090-5}}.

 ~~~
 nal_unit_header(){